 This leads me to a great definition I came across recently – the difference between Creativity and Innovation:

-- Creativity – the capacity to generate ideas
+- Creativity – the capacity to generate ideas that are new, surprising and valuable

 - Innovation – the capacity to generate ideas of value to others